 The H-1B filing begins on April 1 for a work start date of October 1 of the same year.
-Thus, employers can file H-1B petitions on April 1 but the employee can actually start working for the U.S. Company only from October 1.
+Thus, employers can file H-1B petitions on April 1 but the employee can only start working for the U.S. Company from October 1.

 What Are The Benefits of Filing Early?